-CSOSA's FOIA Office met with Leadership to develop bench marks for the program offices to include in their performance standards of their obligations under the FOIA.
+CSOSA's FOIA Office met with leadership and developed benchmarks for the program offices that were included in their performance standards of their obligations under the FOIA.

 9. If there are any other initiatives undertaken by your agency to ensure that the presumption of openness is being applied, please describe them here.